 Hill holds an MFA from The School of the Art Institute of Chicago and practice-based research Ph.D. from Goldsmiths, University.

 Hill is an Assistant Professor in Art and Design at Northeastern University.

 Rapid Response Project

-During Phase 1 of Rapid Response, Hill will create an activating methodology which will guide the creation of an online community for Black narratives, made accessible through the use of a virtual reality web platform.
+During Phase 1 of Rapid Response, Hill worked on an activating methodology which guides the creation of an online community for Black narratives, made accessible through the use of a virtual reality web platform.
 It will function as a restorative space to collectively question the validity of Western ideologies of knowledge production.
-The project will manifest as an archive that will prioritize the preservation, accessibility, authenticity, and diversity of different narratives of Blackness through care and collaboration amongst contributors, as a counter to one-dimensional narratives eroded through media perversion, toxic marketing, surveillance capitalism, and inequality in statistical data.
+The project will manifest as an archive that will prioritize the preservation, accessibility, authenticity, and diversity of different narratives of Blackness through care and collaboration amongst contributors as a counter to one-dimensional narratives eroded through media perversion, toxic marketing, surveillance capitalism, and inequality in statistical data.
 The project asks the central question in the time of social distancing: what does it mean to be together in cyber-sociality but apart in the landscape?